ros2/libyaml_vendor/libyaml_q_declaration.md

 The `libyaml` meets the basic requirements for a software platform in terms of testing its basic functionality, providing a [valid license](https://github.com/yaml/libyaml/blob/master/License) for the code used and a public Github repository with the changes made to the code over time.

-Even though the library does not provide an API/ABI policy targeting the desired use of the library, the imported version of `libyaml` through the `libyaml_vendor` package is fixed to the 0.18 version.
-This will make the API/ABI stable.

-There is no explicit support for any OS platform, however their [Github repository](https://github.com/yaml/libyaml) installation appears to be targeting Linux.
+There is no explicit support for any OS platform, however the [Github repository](https://github.com/yaml/libyaml) installation appears to be targeting Linux.
 The first version of this library was developed in 2006, and it is used widely.
 There is no explicit metric of how much the library is used, but the equivalent library for Python, developed by the same organization is required for at least 150k repositories (According to [Github metrics](https://github.com/yaml/pyyaml/network/dependents?package_id=UGFja2FnZS01MjUyMjEzNQ%3D%3D)).
 `libyaml` library is used for some optional fast functionality.